Theatre Arts

 What You'll Study

-Five areas of theatre arts are the focus of this major: artistic direction, performance, arts management, technical theatre and cultural, critical and historical perspectives.
+Five areas of theatre arts are the focus of this major: artistic direction; performance; arts management; technical theatre; and cultural, critical and historical perspectives.

 This array of choices means you can foster whatever artistic interest you have, from on stage to off stage to above the stage!
 Your courses will range from basic acting to costume design to private voice to directing, and through it all you’ll be surrounded by fellow artists, both students and professors.